-Most people are driven by misconceptions and myths about pediatric resistance training.
+Most people are driven by misconceptions and myths about paediatric resistance training.
 Some of the myth are:

-In this article, we aim to give athletes, coaches, and parents a better understanding of the health benefit from resistant training and the manual to understand the case such as:
+In this article, we will answer these myths by giving the athletes, coaches, and parents a better understanding of the health benefits from resistant training and the manual to understand the case such as:

 - What age is appropriate to start strength training?

 - What is the frequency of strength training?

 - What is the intensity of strength training?

 - What are the rest periods during strength training?

 - What is the recommended volume for strength training?

 - What is the risk of training at childhood age?

 All these questions and more questions related to this subject we answer it with high quality of references from the newest articles in the research industry.